lauragift21/conference-talks/the-edge-at-your-fingertips.md

 [.footer-style: alignment(right), text-scale(1.5)]
 ---

-Cloudflare Workers provides a serverless execution environment that allows you to create entirely new applications or augment existing ones without configuring or maintaining infrastructure.
+Cloudflare Workers is a serverless execution environment that allows you to create new applications or augment existing ones without configuring or maintaining infrastructure.

 ---